 Still, they face strong competition, strict regulations and sustained market conditions, which have forced some operators to pull out of global markets or drastically change the way they operate day-to-day.

 Mobike, ofo, oBike, Reddy Go and Gobee have all recently shut down operations around the globe.
 In 2018 alone, ofo has scaled back its deployments in the US and UK and has pulled out of Germany, Australia, India, Israel and a number of cities in Spain.

-Bike share schemes looking to grow in new markets abroad need to fully understand their local operations.
+Bike-share schemes looking to grow in new markets abroad need to fully understand their local operations.
 Supplying bikes and resources are simply not enough.
-They need to take advantage of enormous amounts of data in the cityscape to identify where demand will be and accurately serve that demand through using AI technology.
+They need to take advantage of enormous amounts of data in the cityscape to identify where demand will be and accurately serve that demand by using AI technology.
 AI goes beyond any traditional schedule-based management with a much more dynamic approach.

 Accelerating micro-mobility transportation with data and AI